hakkane84/Decentralizer-CLI/README.md

 ### v1.1.0

+* Corrected compatibility of the databases format with Decentralizer-GUI (they can be switched back and forth between both versions again)

+### v1.1.0

 * Added the SiaStats performance scores to every table.
 Endpoints for adding and removing the hosts of specific scores have been added too
 * New filter add command with combinatorial criteria
 * New Filter walkthrough guide command: `./decentralizer filter help`